sdondley/ClimateChangeChat/notes/current-notes.md

                 * apple will only give me $1500 for it
                     * would bring cost down to 2100
                     * if it were 2 grand I might be tempted
+                    * disappointing
+                        * the computer has lost almost 2/3rds of its value in just 18 months
+                            * that's nuts
+                    * going for well over $2500  on ebay
+                        * knock off maybe about $300 in fees
+                            * net $2200
                 * and i'd be stuck wih just one crappy thunderbolt monitor
                     * would have to spring for a new screen
                         * about 1450 for their cheapest display